p1chkn/task_manager/README.md

 To interact with this service you need to register.
 Make POST request to: http://localhost:8000/api/v1/user/registration/ with your account credentials (username, passwod).

 Then you need authorization.
 Make POST request to: http://localhost:8000/api/v1/token/ and you have received your token for access in field 'access'.

 To interact with service you need to add HEADER parameter to all your requests. ('Authorization': 'Bearer ')

 For getting all your tasks, you need to go to: http://localhost:8000/api/v1/tasks/ with GET request.

+For filtering your tasks, you can use filtres for status and finish date like this: http://localhost:8000/api/v1/tasks/?search=<paramets>

+Where parametr is desired value.

 For getting single task, you need to go to: http://localhost:8000/api/v1/tasks/<task_id>/ where task_id is id, which you can get in previous paragraph.

 To create a task, you need to make a POST request to: http://localhost:8000/api/v1/tasks/ with this parameters: